Originally written on Tuesday 10/25/2016.

 It’s tough to pinpoint how it feels.
 My feelings change so frequently.
 I don’t even know why I try to figure it out.
 But at this moment, during this sentence, I’m feeling really sad.
 It’s terrible that she was tortured the way she was at different times.
 Very few people in this world deserve to go through what she had to go through.
 Certainly not sweet Margie.

-Luckily, I haven’t found myself feeling too sad for prolonged periods of time each day.
+Luckily, I haven’t found myself feeling too sad for prolonged periods each day.
 I keep reminding myself to be grateful no matter how fucked up this shit is.
 To my surprise, I woke up feeling somewhat content.
 She’s in less pain now… less discomfort.
-But the confusion she has about where she is and what’s happening is difficult to watch.
+But the confusion she has about where she is and what’s happening is painful to watch.
 It’s starting to occur each time she wakes up, in between her naps that are growing in length.

 She’s so beautiful when she naps and so beautiful when she wakes up.
-She doesn’t wake up for long… a few seconds here, a couple minutes there.
+She doesn’t wake up for long… a few seconds here, a couple of minutes there.
 I don’t know how she does it, but she always cracks one of her incredible smiles.
 It’s the most beautiful smile I’ve ever seen.